kulics/koral/book-en/package-type.md

 This is very much like the concept of assembling different parts together in our reality as a whole, so it is called a package.

 ## Create
 So how do we create a new package?
-As always, all of our types can be created using the construct function `type()`.
+As always, all of our types can be created using the construct function `type{}`.

 E.g:
 ```
-peter := student()
+peter := student{}
 ```
 This create a `peter` identifier.
 All the properties of this student are initialized to `"", "", 0,0` as set in the definition.